oqolarte/oblong/content/project/imbentori.md

 1. what rescues you from the synthetic pop of the world?
 1. *\*quotes Bukowski in a grad school application essay\**
 1. how do i love thee? let me count clichés
+1. due to sleeplessness that directly skews my eating habits, i reiterate unto myself those unattained ambitions still stirring about me.
+1. when i think of freedom, i think of falling, which is weird since there is no option for me to go to except down.
+1. boredom stirring the structure into a frame of sadness
+1. when all you had to do is follow that damn train
+1. after pining comes the grit
+1. the art of snoring discreetly but audibly

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes